kubernetes-sigs/external-dns/docs/tutorials/bizflycloud.md

 Depending where you run your service it can take a little while for your cloud provider to create an external IP for the service.

-Once the service has an external IP assigned, ExternalDNS will notice the new service IP address and synchronize the BizflyCloud DNS records.
+Once the service has an external IP assigned, ExternalDNS will notice the new service IP address and synchronize the Bizfly Cloud DNS records.

-## Verifying BizflyCloud DNS records
+## Verifying Bizfly Cloud DNS records

-Select your zone at [BizflyCloud dashboard](https://beta.manage.bizflycloud.vn/dns/) to view the records for your BizflyCloud DNS zone.
+Select your zone at [BizflyC loud dashboard](https://beta.manage.bizflycloud.vn/dns) to view the records for your Bizfly Cloud DNS zone.

 ## Cleanup

-Now that we have verified that ExternalDNS will automatically manage BizflyCloud DNS records, we can delete the tutorial's example:
+Now that we have verified that ExternalDNS will automatically manage Bizfly Cloud DNS records, we can delete the tutorial's example:

 ```
 $ kubectl delete -f nginx.yaml